timOTdev/0019_es6_for_everyone/notes.md

 ```

 ## Arrow Functions and `this`
-- When using arrow functions, the "this" keyword does not get rebound
+- When using arrow functions, the `this` keyword does not get rebound
 - In this example, Wes has a transition on a box that grows in size with text sliding in
 - Setting the stage:
 ```js